-We are continuing to develop our digital engagement experience through a range of tools and techniques, including quick polls, surveys, consensus tools and interactive mapping.
-This will strengthen our ability to hear from communities through digital channels, allow people to connect with the views of others in their community, and easily follow the issues they care about.
-A sign-in process will be implemented, asking some basic demographic information about the people participating.
-This will help us understand whether we are capturing the views and perspectives of a range of people.
-It will also allow a more personalised experience where the user can see projects happening in their area and keep updated on progress.
+We are developing our digital engagement experience through a range of tools and techniques, including quick polls, surveys, consensus tools and interactive mapping.
+This continues to strengthen our ability to hear from communities through digital channels, allow people to connect with the views of others in their community, and easily follow the issues they care about.
+A sign-in process is now available, asking some basic demographic information about the people participating.
+This helps us understand whether we are capturing the views and perspectives of a range of people.
+It also allows a more personalised experience where the user can see projects happening in their area and keep updated on progress.